 In recent years, people have begun paying more attention than ever before to mental illness.
-However, not everybody understands the different types of mental illness that exist.
+However, not everybody understands the different types of mental illnesses that exist.

 For those who are unaware, we’ve compiled a brief guide with all of the details that you should keep in mind.
 Let’s take a look.